 - Add the rice and stir to toast the grains for 2 minutes.
 Add the saffron (along with its steeping liquid!), paprika, turmeric and cayenne pepper/chilli if using and stir for a minute to toast the spices.

 - Add the verjuice/vinegar and the tomatoes, stir briefly, then add the stock.
 Bring to the boil then turn down to a steady simmer and cook for 10 minutes, uncovered, stirring often.
 Have a little taste to check for seasoning (the rice should still be al-dente and firm at this point), adjust by adding more salt if needed.

 - Add the seafood: give the rice a good stir, nestle the fish and the squid into the bubbling rice, then arrange the shrimps and mussels onto the top of the rice.
 Cover the pan with a lid, turn the heat down to the lowest setting and cook for 10 minutes without removing the lid (TIP: if your pan doesn’t have a lid, you can use a large metal tray or baking sheet as a lid, and weigh it down with anything heavy to make sure it stays put).

 - Remove the lid, scatter the frozen peas onto the paella, and cover again for a final 5-7 minutes, until the peas are bright green and the rice is cooked through.
 Remove the Paella from the heat, garnish with parsley if you like and serve hot right away, in the pan it was cooked in, with fresh lemon wedges to squeeze on.

-• Make sure you have all your seafood cleaned and prepped and ready in advance before you start cooking the paella, so that it is ready to add to the rice right away.
+- Make sure you have all your seafood cleaned, prepped, and ready in advance before you start cooking the paella so that it is prepared to add to the rice immediately.

-• Feel free to change up the type of seafood that you use in your Paella, or even experiment with other meats if you like.
+- Feel free to change the type of seafood you use in your Paella or even experiment with other meats if you like.